 Entry-level master's admission requirements:

-- Anatomy and physiology I & II with laboratory (8 quarter units)
+• Anatomy and physiology I & II with laboratory (8 quarter units)1

-- Introduction to organic and biochemistry with laboratory (8 quarter units)
+• General organic or biochemistry with laboratory (8 quarter units)2,3

 Application deadlines